expressjs/session/README.md

 application.

-**Note** The cookie storage model specification states that if both `expires` and `magAge` are set, then `maxAge` takes precedence, but it is possiblke not all clients by obey this, so if both are set, they should point to the same date and time.
+**Note** The cookie storage model specification states that if both `expires` and `magAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this, so if both are set, they should point to the same date and time.